ivanrazu/RSV-and-bacterial-infections/README.md

 5. **RSV Only (RSV Only)**: Individuals infected with RSV but not the specific bacterium under consideration at the time of analysis (note that they may have been infected with other bacteria).
 6. **Neither (Neither)**: Individuals who remained free of both RSV and the specific bacterium under consideration during the study duration (note that they may have been infected with other bacteria).

-This classification scheme allows us to systematically investigate the interactions between RSV and each bacterial species within this population.

 We use generalized additive models (GAM) to analyze and visualize the temporal relationship between RSV infection and subsequent bacterial carriage for each pathogen separately under these various scenarios.

 ## Directory Structure